Tuvia Tenenbom: Books

 Tenenbom's book Catch the Jew!, published by Gefen Publishing recounts the adventures of Tuvia Tenenbom, who wanders around Israel of our time calling himself "Tobi the German."

-In the course of numerous interviews Tuvia extracts information, sentiments, hidden theories and delusional visions motivating the miscellany of peoples forming the present-day Holy Land.
-The Wall Street Journal hailed the book, writing: "Catch the Jew! offers one of the more interesting portraits of Palestinian politics to have appeared in English," and concluding that "no reader of Catch the Jew! can come away having failed to learn many new things about Israelis and Palestinians, two peoples we talk about so much but understand so little."

-A reviewer for Publishers Weekly writes that Tenenbom's "riveting tale, chock full of unbelievable and hilarious encounters, is highly engaging and emotional, eminently readable, brutally honest, and likely the most uncensored and eye-opening report readers will see."Catch the Jew! was published in Israel in September 2014 by Sela Meir publishers and became an instant best seller in Israel, reaching the No. 1 spot on Haaretz, Steimatzky and Yedioth Ahronot best-seller lists, winning major praise by Israeli critics.
+In the course of interviews Tuvia extracts information, sentiments, hidden theories and delusional visions motivating the miscellany of peoples forming the present-day Holy Land.
+Catch the Jew! was published in Israel in September 2014 by Sela Meir publishers and reached the No. 1 spot on Haaretz, Steimatzky and Yedioth Ahronot best-seller lists, winning praise by Israeli critics.
 Mida called Tenenbom "the ultimate leftist and humanist who loves all people, is everything the left pretends to be but is not," while Channel 2 TV named it "the most important book in the last five years," and Haaretz advised its readers to "read Tenenbom's book; we don't have the luxury not to know what he's telling us."
-In Germany, the book came out in November 2014 by the publishing house of Suhrkamp under the title "Allein unter Juden" (Alone Among Jews) and immediately became a Spiegel Best Seller.
+In Germany, the book came out in November 2014 by the publishing house of Suhrkamp under the title "Allein unter Juden" (Alone Among Jews).

-The book earned major endorsements by German critics.
-Spiegel Online said: "You need to have curiosity in you and a fearlessness of thought to view the Middle East story differently, a curiosity and a fearlessness that Tuvia Tenenbom has," and Die Welt called it, "The finest book on the Middle East saga."